"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 Staffers throughout Biden's career marveled at his habit of making personal phone calls to supporters, colleagues, and even ordinary citizens experiencing difficult times.
 From calling the children of fallen officers to reaching out to cancer patients he'd met on the campaign trail, these connections reflected the Helper's natural prioritization of relationship maintenance.

-Perhaps most revealing was Biden's remarkable memory for personal details—the names of supporters' children, the health challenges of staff members' parents, the anniversaries of losses.
-This retention of relational information wasn't calculated; it was the natural functioning of a mind wired to prioritize human connection over other data.
+More revealing was Biden's remarkable memory for personal details: the names of supporters' children, the health challenges of staff members' parents, the anniversaries of losses.
+This retention of relational information wasn't calculated.
+It was the natural functioning of a mind wired to prioritize human connection over other data.

 A former aide once noted: